pandas-dev/pandas/doc/source/categorical.rst

     cat.get_values()

 .. warning::
-    Using Categorical with precomputed level_codes and levels is deprecated and a `FutureWarning` is raised.
+    Using Categorical with precomputed codes and levels is deprecated and a `FutureWarning` is raised.
 Please change your code to use the :func:`~pandas.Categorical.from_codes` constructor instead of adding ``compat=False``.